gowenrw/DFW_InfoSec_Badge_2018/Financials.md

 Note that all of these numbers are based off an assumption that we will be producing 300 PCBs, 150 of which will include all the components.
+Update: Given the local demand for the kits had to source additional components to bring the totals up to 180 kits with all the components.

 ## Expenses